18-month-old boy at center of Amber Alert is dead, family and police sources say

 When she had last seen Cedric, or 'CJ' as he's called by his family, he was wearing only a diaper.

-Geron confirmed that a child inside the condo told Cedric's aunt that she saw someone, who looked like a close family friend, take the toddler from the home overnight.
+A child inside the condo told Jackson that she saw someone, who looked like a close family friend, take Cedric from the home overnight, Geron said.

 That morning, the door of the condo was found unlocked.